saidurwd/HealthNexus/_doc/HMS_Laravel_SaaS_AI_Development_Specification.md

 Search results must always apply tenant and branch permissions.

-For high scale, introduce Elasticsearch/OpenSearch only after PostgreSQL search is no longer sufficient.
+For high scale, introduce Elasticsearch/OpenSearch only after MySQL search is no longer sufficient.

 ---